ThibaultMagnini/ElixirRestAPI/README.md

 # ElixirRestAPI

 A Web-application using pheonix framework for Elixir.
-Mainly focussed on the functionality of Rest API/Security and save API key generating.
+Mainly focussed on the functionality of Rest API/Security and safe API key generating.